nerc-project/nerc-docs/CONTRIBUTING.md

 Wait for the pull request to be reviewed by a maintainer.

+Participate in a [Code Review](#code-review-process) with the project maintainers on the pull request.
 Make changes to the pull request if the reviewing maintainer recommends them.

 Celebrate your success after your pull request is merged!

+### Pull Request Requirements

+NERC strives to ensure high quality documentation for the project.
+In order to promote this, we require that all pull requests to pass all tests related to standard quality documentation.

+### Code Review Process

+Code review takes place in GitHub pull requests.
+Read [this article](https://help.github.com/articles/about-pull-requests/) to learn more about GitHub Pull Requests.

+Once you open a pull request, project maintainers will review your changes and respond to your pull request with any feedback they might have.
+Your changes will be merged into the project's `main` branch.

 ## Getting Help